Divorce Vs Separation In Singapore: Making The Right Choice

 When it comes to ending a marriage, couples have two primary options: separation and Divorce.
 Understanding the distinctions between these legal processes is crucial for making informed decisions that can have long-lasting consequences.

-In this article, we’ll explore the differences between being Divorce and separated, explaining each option’s financial implications and the other relevant issues such as child custody and support.
+In this article, we’ll explore the differences between being divorced and separated, explaining each option’s financial implications and the other relevant issues, such as child custody and support.

 Divorce is the legal termination of a marriage.
 Both parties are allowed to remarry after a Divorce.
 In Singapore, the Women’s Charter governs Divorce proceedings.
 The Family Court can grant a Divorce if there is enough evidence of the irretrievable breakdown of your marriage.
 You must prove one of the five facts stated in the Women’s Charter section 95: